RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Examples

 We begin by loading the training and test data. \verb|MLDatasets.jl|\footnote{\url{https://juliaml.github.io/MLDatasets.jl/}} contains a number of common machine-learning datasets, including the MNIST dataset.
 To load the full dataset of 60,000 training images and 10,000 test images, one would run the following code.

-The feature matrices \verb|x_train| and \verb|x_test| are three-dimensional arrays where each 28x28 layer contains pixel data for a single handwritten number from 0 to 9 (eg: see Fig. \ref{fig:mnist_numbers}).
+The feature matrices \verb|x_train| and \verb|x_test| are three-dimensional arrays where each $28 \times 28$ layer contains pixel data for a single handwritten number from 0 to 9 (e.g., see Fig. \ref{fig:mnist_numbers}).
 The labels \verb|y_train| and \verb|y_test| are vectors containing the classification of each image as a number from 0 to 9.
 We convert each of these to a format better suited to training with \verb|Flux.jl|.

-Features are now stored in a $28^2\times N$ \verb|Matrix| where each column contains pixel data from a single image, and the labels have been converted to a $10\times N$ \verb|Flux.OneHotMatrix| where each column contains a 1 in the row corresponding to the image's classification (eg: row 3 for an image showing the number 2) and a 0 otherwise.
+Features are now stored in a $28^2\times N$ \verb|Matrix| where each column contains pixel data from a single image, and the labels have been converted to a $10\times N$ \verb|Flux.OneHotMatrix| where each column contains a 1 in the row corresponding to the image's classification (e.g., row 3 for an image showing the number 2) and a 0 otherwise.